pavhofman/measurement-station/README.md

 ### ESI Juli@
 - Both balanced and single-ended inputs and outputs, functioning simultaneously.
 It allows feeding an amp with single-ended signal and measure balanced speaker output at the same time.
 - Digital outputs/inputs for extra measurements/tests
-- Good support in linux
+- Full support in linux
 - Priced moderately on ebay due to lack of PCI slots in modern PCs